Nuclear Power in Armenia

 In May 2014 the government approved construction of the new reactor, starting 2018.

 The government has signed an agreement to become a partner in the international uranium enrichment centre at Angarsk in Siberia, under Russian leadership and IAEA supervision, from 2013.3 Kazakhstan is also a partner in it.

-Russia's Atomredmetzoloto (ARMZ) is participating in a 50-50 joint venture Armenian-Russian Mining Company set up in 2008 to explore for uranium in Armenia4.
-This is at least expected to provide for the country's domestic needs, and export of surplus is a hope.
+Russia's Atomredmetzoloto (ARMZ) was participating in a 50-50 joint venture Armenian-Russian Mining Company set up in 2008 to explore for uranium in Armenia4.
+This was at least expected to provide for the country's domestic needs, but was unsuccessful and therefore was shut down in mid-2015.